Course Content and Outcomes Guide Help

 A web resource is available for your assistance and review.
 You can see examples of good and better outcome statements and guidelines for developing your outcome statements. (see Writing Outcomes Guidelines)

 This section is for the SAC to use, to include “best practices” or things that the SAC feels should be consistent across the district.
 This is an area where you can provide details about the course and instruction.
 It should provide a guide for those who are teaching, what to include in the content.
 There is no particular format for this section – it is entirely under SAC control.

-This section is typically a place where SACs suggest a variety of general ways that the students might be assessed.
-In some CCOGs, more specific assessment activities that address specific skills (or better yet, outcomes) are indicated.
-As the college moves towards defining our assessment of learning outcomes more clearly, it would be appropriate for SACs to think about defining the assessment strategies more intentionally to address the desired outcomes.
+This section is a place where SACs identify a variety of ways that the students might be assessed.
+Ideally, the assessment activities align with specific skills and/or course outcomes.
+As the college moves towards defining our assessment of learning outcomes more clearly, it is important for SACs to think about defining the assessment strategies more intentionally to address the desired outcomes.

 From Stiehl and Lewchuk, The Outcomes Primer:

 Assessment tasks are what students are asked to do (projects, demonstrations, presentations) to show their understanding and their skill.
 While there may be numerous “assignments” during the course, the CCOG shows only those tasks that are designed to pull the learning together for the students.
 Assessment tasks, when well-designed, will generate interest and energy around the learning process.

 Example of assessment task (business course):